ShivamTripathi028/rak-chatbot-backend/product-categories/software-apis-and-libraries/rui3/arduino-api.md

 ```
 </details>

 ### setClock()

 This function modifies the clock frequency for I2C communication.
-I2C slave devices have no minimum working clock frequency, however 100&nbsp;kHz is usually the baseline.
+I2C slave devices have no minimum working clock frequency, however 100 kHz is usually the baseline.

 ```c
 Wire.setClock(freq);